 Once our physical therapist has created your treatment plan, you will begin working on targeted and strategic corrective exercises.
 Treatment plans for shoulder pain typically include gentle exercises, which have proven to reduce the stiffness of frozen shoulder and ease the pain of osteoarthritis.
 Strengthening programs will be implemented as a way to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

-If your shoulder pain is limiting your life, contact Recovery Physical Therapy as soon as possible to secure your appointment.
+If your shoulder pain is limiting your life, Contact Us Today at New York, Glendale, Broadway, Larchmont, Midtown, Upper East Side, NY & Millburn, NJ Centers as soon as possible to secure your appointment.
 We will manage and treat your condition so you can comfortably get back to your daily life and return to sports!

 While there is no one-stop solution for shoulder pain, there are many exercises that can be done to help strengthen the rotator cuff region and ease the pain you are expereincing.
 Our physical therapists are highly trained to help improve the flexibility and range of motion in your shoulder, in addition to relieving your pain and discomfort.
 This will be done through an individualized treatment plan designed specifically for you, including therapeutic modalities and targeted pain-relief exercises.
 A couple common rotator cuff-strengthening exercises that physical therapists prescribe are wall push-ups and chair push-ups.
 Resistance bands can also be used to increase the strength in your shoulder and help relieve pain.
 However, it is important to note that if your pain is serious, these exercises should not be performed without the aid of a physical therapist.